ahopkins/sanic-jwt/README.md

         "access_token": "<JWT>"
     }

 _Note: Right now, you are required to send the access token (aka `JWT`) and the refresh token.
 Why?
 Well, it seems like a good idea to facilitate the lookup of refresh tokens by knowing against which user you are trying to look up.
 The alternative is to lookup the user by refresh token alone.
 But, with this method, we are explicitly sending the user information in the `JWT`.
-While there is **NO** verification of the `JWT` at this stage, it is used to pass the payload._
+While there is **NO** verification of the `JWT` at this stage, it is used to pass the payload.
+This decision may be subject to change in the future._

 ## Protecting routes